-Redesigning the building as an entirely reinforced concrete structure will eliminate the need for a steel contractor on the job.
-Decreasing the number of trades on the job can reduce construction costs and save time during construction.
-By designing the entire structure as a reinforced concrete structure, the issue of connecting the steel office tower structure to the concrete structure below will be eliminated.
+By designing the entire structure as a reinforced concrete structure, the issue of connecting the steel office tower structure to the concrete parking structure below will be eliminated.
 In addition, the continuity of the concrete structure will create natural moment connections.
 The concrete structure will also eliminate the need for spray fire proofing.
 Reinforced concrete does not require any additional fire proofing treatments which will help reduce the cost of the structure.
+It will be determined if a reinforced concrete office tower is an economical option when compared to a composite steel structure.